MicrosoftDocs/win32/desktop-src/WinAuto/high-contrast-parameter.md

 ---
-title: High Contrast Parameter
+title: High contrast parameter
 description: The high contrast parameter indicates whether the user wants a high contrast between the colors used for foreground and background visuals. ms.assetid: ec89c4ce-4e8b-4e1f-a349-fbd47431d675 ms.topic: article ms.date: 05/31/2018
 ---

-# High Contrast Parameter
+# High contrast parameter

 The high contrast parameter indicates whether the user wants a high contrast between the colors used for foreground and background visuals.